 Goods & Services

-optical connector system comprised of outdoor connections to a MST (multiport service terminals) as either an input port or a drop port; connectors; fiber optic connectors; electronic connectors; power connectors; contacts; cables and cable assemblies
+Optical fiber connector system comprised of outdoor optical fiber connectors and fiber optic multiport service terminal featuring input ports and drop ports; optical fiber connectors; fiber optic connectors; electronic connectors; power connectors; contacts, electric; electronic cables and electronic cable assemblies sold as a unit

 Disclosed herein is a High Voltage Power Outlet (HVPO) module for a vehicle.
 The HVPO may have a GFCI, over temperature protection and sensing, or a fuse assembly.
 A high voltage power outlet module for use on a ground vehicle comprises a housing and the housing supports one or more vehicle attachments, a service power connection, a printed circuit board electrically connected to the service power connection, a HVPO circuit including one or more high voltage conductive tracings on the PCB, at least one high voltage power outlet in electrical connection with the one or more high voltage conductive tracings and a circuit interrupt disposed between the service power connection and the at least one high power outlet.